sterrevangeest/web-app-from-scratch-18-19/README.md

 ## About Web App From Scratch

-I working on this application during the Web App From Scratch course.
+I'm working on this application during the Web App From Scratch course.
 During this course we focus on building a native HTML, CSS & JavaScript application, so no frameworks or unnecessary libraries.

 ### Planning